zllec/lab/infrastructure/k8s/k8s-notes.md

 ### Gotchas
 - Pods can have one or more containers inside but since they are in the same pods, having same port containers will not be allowed
+- Manifests uses metadata.name to apply to the target

+### Limits
+- Deployment sets the allowed CPU/ RAM limit
+- ConfigMap sets what the application will use even if it's way above the Deployment limit.
+The App will crash if not enough memory
+- If limited by CPU, the app will go slower, if RAM limit has reached, it will crash